Jeff Goldstein, Senior Manager of Technology Architecture, Eaton

 Eaton has expanded the scope and efficacy of its mobile operations by developing an array of in-house apps for specific business needs.
 One example is PowerSource, a sales tool for Eaton’s hydraulics business.

-Custom apps like these make Eaton more competitive and responsive throughout its businesses.
+Customised apps like these make Eaton more competitive and responsive right across its business.
 “From more efficient sales and fewer support calls to cost reductions in operations and printed materials, these apps have made our sales reps and channel partners more self-sufficient in the field,” says Stager.

-Bill Blausey, Senior Vice President and CIO, Eaton
+Bill Blausey, Senior Vice President and Chief Information Officer, Eaton

-“A BYOD program is a good choice for any company,” says Bill Blausey, Senior Vice President and CIO.
+“A BYOD programme is a good choice for any company,” says Bill Blausey, Senior Vice President and CIO.
 “The intent is to let employees use the device they’re most productive with.”

-Eaton’s custom apps and growing BYOD program boost sales, empower employees, and make it easier for both customers and the company itself to manage and conserve energy.
-“Using digital information on iPhone and iPad instead of printing thousands of paper catalogs is a perfect example of the sustainability we’ve embedded in the company,” says Blausey.
+Eaton’s customised apps and growing BYOD programme boost sales, empower employees and make it easier for both customers and the company itself to manage and conserve energy.
+“Using digital information on iPhone and iPad instead of printing thousands of paper catalogues is a perfect example of the sustainability we’ve embedded in the company,” says Blausey.

-“As energy consumption demands increase and Eaton delivers products that optimize the use of that energy to reduce cost, we're highly motivated to deliver iPhone and iPad apps that customers can use to manage our products, which differentiates us from our competitors and drives bottom-line revenue,” Goldstein adds.
+“As energy-consumption demands increase and Eaton delivers products that optimise the use of that energy to reduce cost, we’re highly motivated to deliver iPhone and iPad apps that customers can use to manage our products, which differentiates us from our competitors and drives bottom-line revenue,” Jeff Goldstein adds.

-- PowerSource enables hydraulics sales staff to instantly deliver complete sales information and speed the sales cycle.
+- PowerSource enables hydraulics sales staff to deliver complete sales information instantly and to speed up the sales cycle.

 - FuelSaver displays potential fuel savings from using Eaton’s transmission products.